-The openssl program consists of a large number of utilities that have been combined into one program.
-This appendix describes how you use the openssl program with when managing X.509 certificates and private keys.
+The openss1 program consists of a large number of utilities that have been combined into one program.
+This appendix describes how you use the openss1 program with Orbix when managing X.509 certificates and private keys.

 Using OpenSSL Utilities

 The OpenSSL package